goerz/docs_versions_menu/CONTRIBUTING.rst

 Testing
 ~~~~~~~

-Doctr Versions Menu includes a full test-suite using pytest_.
+Docs Versions Menu includes a full test-suite using pytest_.
 We strive for a `test coverage`_ above 90%.

-From a checkout of the ``doctr_versions_menu`` repository  you can use
+From a checkout of the ``docs_versions_menu`` repository  you can use

 .. code-block:: shell